DAS-RCN/DAS_metadata/guide.md

 # Distributed Acoustic Sensing Metadata Guide

-Here you will find proposed guidelines for standardizing sample metadata to describe interdisciplinary samples within DOE's Environmental Systems Science community.

-Most of the sample metadata follows [SESAR's metadata guidelines](http://doi.org/10.5281/zenodo.3874923).
-However, we modified some metadata elements, specific requirements, and vocabularies based on ESS community needs.
-This includes additional fields, which mostly come from biodiversity standards [Darwin Core](https://dwc.tdwg.org/), or genomic standards [Minimum Information about any Sequence (MIxS)](https://gensc.org/mixs/).
+Here you will find proposed guidelines for standardizing DAS metadata for archival purposes regardless of the data format ultimately used and to guide data collection at experiments.
+The intent is that this metadata data standard should be independent of the specific implementation and the emphasis is on content.
+We provide a suggested outline for content and then show examples for several case studies.

 We seek any additional feedback, with the goal of making ESS sample information **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable (FAIR).